Row Forms

 Row Form Contents

 Row Forms are vertical and render a Label and relevant UI control for each Column in the AG Grid Row.
+The Label displays the Column's Header and the field is an input type associcated with the Column's Data Type:

 | Column Data Type | Input Type |